IBMTechSales/Liberty-Workshop/docs/environments-setup/index.md

 ## About environment reservations and workshops

-The **Teaching your monolith to dance** asset includes customer facing hands on use case driven labs for containerization, OpenShift, WebSphere Application Modernization, Devops Modernization, and Application Management Modernization.
+The **Liberty Workshop** asset includes customer facing hands on use case driven labs for Liberty, Transformation Advisor, and Mono2Micro.

 The material can be used in a variety of ways: